jggautier/dataverse-scripts/get-dataverse-metadata/README.md

 Imagine you want to get and analyze the metadata of datasets in a Dataverse-based repository, such as [demo.dataverse.org](https://demo.dataverse.org/), or in a dataverse in that repository, for any number of reasons, including:
  * Improving the metadata of datasets in your dataverse
  * Reporting to research funders the quality of metadata in your dataverse
- * Studying and reporting how certain types of data are described to recommend better ways of describing data
+ * Studying and reporting how certain types of data are described to recommend better ways of describing and using data

 ### Getting dataset PIDs
 To get a text file with a list of persistent identifiers of datasets in a dataverse, run [get_dataset_pids.py](https://github.com/jggautier/dataverse-scripts/blob/master/get_dataset_PIDs.py) in your terminal.